 KHCC provides resources to empower Bronx residents from cradle to career to advance education and well being for a vibrant community.
 We achieve this in an environment that fosters academic milestones, literacy, mental health support, nutrition, technology, and the arts.

 KHCC seeks volunteers through three main areas:

 - Service & Skills - Corporate engagement, family and community service

-- Membership - Board of Directors, Junior and Advisory Boards
+- Membership - Board of Directors, Associate and Advisory Boards

 - Weekly internships & volunteerism